What are CFOs doing for a

 Mr. Ajay, a working professional, is moving houses and hires XYZ GTA to transport his household items.
 XYZ demands Ajay to pay GST under RCM as moving charges are Rs.
 6,000.
 Ajay is confused.

 Ajay is unregistered and if XYZ GTA is also unregistered under GST then, GST is not applicable.
 If XYZ is registered, then it can pay GST of 5% (without ITC) or 12% (with ITC) on a forward charge basis by giving yearly declaration.
-RCM will not apply on Ajay.
+RCM will not apply to Ajay.

 Anand, a garments shop owner in Kolkata, hires a truck to deliver goods from wholesaler to his (Anand’s) shop.
 Anand’s turnover is less than 20 lakhs and he has not registered under GST.
 The GTA demands that Anand should pay tax under RCM.
 Anand argues that since he is not registered, he does not have to pay any GST.